afnaayshu/IEEE-LAUNCHPAD/profiles/afnaayshujaffin@mulearn.md

 #### Career Plan:

 - My career plan is : get a software or AI ML based job --> gain experience and expertise --> take first steps build my own agriculture related business -->  ​“Try Again.
 Fail Again.
 Fail Better.” until I see success --> go on excelling
-- Immediate goal is to graduate B.Tech with an excellent GPA and to be placed on a company where I could gow.
+- Immediate goal is to graduate B.Tech with an excellent GPA and to be placed on a company where I could grow.
 - My long term goal is to be an entrepreneur.

 #### Thoughts on Kerala's Tech Ecosystem: